 4. File a Police Report

-File a police report.
-This is only necessary if you are sure that the checkbook was stolen.
-If you just misplaced the checkbook, and you are closing the account as a preventative measure, you can skip this step.
-This report is necessary if you end up dealing with identity theft.
-It should not take too long to file the report, but you can use the same report if your credit cards were taken as well.
+You also need to file a police report.
+This is only necessary if you are sure that the checkbook or debit card was stolen.
+If you just misplaced the checkbook, and you are closing the account as a preventative measure, skip this step.

 5. Deal With Automatic Debits and Deposits